About this Study Group

 The C&HSSG will also network affiliated faculty and subject matter experts with communities of scholars and professionals in other government agencies and academic institutions.
 This supports the CNO’s initiative of expanding and strengthening our network of partners by unifying related non-traditional security concerns, which can be the root causes and complicating factors of conflict and essential elements to building and sustaining peace.

-Only NWC community members can elect to join several groups with the approval of the individual program director.
-Please note, this group is not open to the general public.
+NWC community members can elect to join this group or with the approval of the individual program director, the group also includes experts from outside the NWC community.
+Please note, this group is not open to the general public except where invited by the Director of the Climate and Human Security Studies Group, Dr. Cameron.

 To request more information or to sign up for the Climate and Human Security Studies Group, please email Dr. Cameron at Climate.Studies@usnwc.edu.